 One of the most well-known flags in the cruising world is of course the Golden Lion.
 It was introduced in 1840 to honour the builders of the First Cunard ships, that were the Scots, and also to thank the first people who made it possible for the company to gain capital, also Scots.
 So thats why Cunard added this Scottish symbol to his flag and it still is the same as in the early beginnings.
 This flag is the one that is flying on the companies newest ship, the Queen Elizabeth.

-The company is often referred to for their great record that is about never losing a single passengers life at sea, of course not counting the waryears.
+The company is often referred to for their great record that is about never losing a single passengers life at sea through accident, of course not counting the waryears.
 In the first worldwar, they lost one of their greatest ships, the Lusitania in 1915 and in the second worldwar, the Lancastria in june 1940.
 This ship was bombed and some 4400 people lost their lives, one of the biggest maritime tragedies in history.
 But the companies record isn't actually true, because they once had a severe accident aboard their 1893-built liner Campania.
 At the 7th october of 1905, a huge wave crashed suddenly over the decks of the ship, especially the steerage deck.
 Here, five passengers were washed into the sea and 29 others were seriously injured.
 The five people washed overboard were never found.
 With his story, a great story of heroism comes too, because stewardess Cotes managed to rescue two children who were being washed from the deck to the broken railing.
 They survived all three.

 But Cunard Line is mostly known for their great ships, storybook history and unparalelled grandeur.
 Ships like Queen Mary, Mauretania, Aquitania, Queen Elizabeth and, of our age, Queen Elizabeth 2 and Queen Mary 2.
 Also the ship that brought the survivors of the Titanic tragedy to New York, the greatly loved Carpathia.